Star Wars Arcade

 Info

 For single player games, you get to fly an X-Wing fighter.
 The X-Wing has four laser cannons and a compliment of proton torpedoes, which can lock onto enemies.
 You start with 6 torpedoes, but you can gain them back by waiting for a few seconds.
 Every enemy in the game takes 1 hit to destroy (aside from Darth Vader's fighter, which cannot be destroyed).
 Two player games let you use the Y-Wing, which has 1 extra shield over the X-Wing.
-Both ships have the option of slowing down or speeding up, which is useful for letting enemies get ahead of you or for flying through the Death Star trench run faster.
+Both ships have the option of slowing down or speeding up, which is useful for letting enemies get ahead of you or for flying through the Death Star trench run faster. |

 Arcade mode has you fight through several stages.
 The majority of these have you having to shoot down a certain number of enemy TIE fighters within a time limit, but there are also some stages which involve having to take down a specific target after a long run towards it -such as flying through a super star destroyer to reach the main engines, or the reactor core of the second Death Star.
-You can also choose between two different views, one view is behind your ship, the other is inisde the cockpit.
-The cockpit view is better as you have access to the radar (which shows where enemy ships are) and also displays how many torpedoes you have.
+You can also choose between two different views, one view is behind your ship, the other is inside the cockpit.
+The cockpit view is better as you have access to the radar (which shows where enemy ships are) and also displays how many torpedoes you have. |

 Whilst the original arcade missions are present, this version also has a new 32X mode which features many extra levels.
-A two player option is also available for either mode, with one player being able to fly and shoot, whilst the other gets a seperate crosshair for shooting.
-A training mode lets players play a simplified version of the arcade mode.
+A two player option is also available for either mode, with one player being able to fly and shoot, whilst the other gets a separate crosshair for shooting.

-Sound test mode
+Sound test mode |

 This game currently has 21 prototypes available for it.
 Some of the earlier ones feature plenty of differences.
-Read about them here.
+Read about them here. |

-One of the game's intro sequences features some A-Wing fighters, which cannot actually be used in the game itself.
+-One of the game's intro sequences features some A-Wing fighters, which cannot actually be used in the game itself. |